 Also, you get additional dialogue options to interact with the in-game characters by pressing the “x” button.
 I guess this was an effort to give you more character control, to feel “one” with Jackie; or have more control within the game.
 It simply didn’t do enough to engage the character experience for me.
 Pity.

 In the end…will I play the game again?
 Depends.
-Was it worth the $60 bucks I shelled out for it–perhaps.
-Can I recommend this title to you?
-Absolutely.
+Was it worth the $60 bucks I shelled out for it–perhaps?
+Can I recommend this title for you to try out for yourself?

-“Youth is a series of mistakes; manhood’s a struggle; and old age is a big fuckin’ regret.” – Johnny Powell, The Darkness II
+“Youth is a series of mistakes; manhood’s a struggle, and old age is a big fucking regret.” – Johnny Powell, The Darkness II

 Source: The Darkness II, 2K Games